 A side benefit of working in product development is getting to use a lot of software tools.

-I was recruited by Sony, which meant a move to Monterey.
-After designing several CD-ROM-based entertainment titles—including one that had a 12-year shelf life (unheard of in tech)—I took a year off, during which I taught myself HTML, published a community newspaper, got a perfect tan, and decided to change careers.
+I was later recruited by Sony Imagesoft PC in Monterey, where I designed CD-ROM entertainment software, including a title that had a 12-year shelf life.
+After Sony, I took a year off, taught myself HTML, published a community newspaper, and decided to change careers.

-Switching from product development to marketing was a second education.
-Again I was lucky to have a great mentor in Meredith Mullins at McGraw-Hill, who taught me traditional marketing and handed me the keys to the company website.
+I was hired by McGraw-Hill and was lucky to have a remarkable mentor, who taught me traditional marketing and handed me the keys to the company website.

 Let's get started Contact Me